 Should you remove mushrooms after rain?

-Removing mushrooms after rain is a great idea if you have dogs or kids around.
+Removing mushrooms after rain can be a good idea if you have dogs or kids around.
 This avoids them accidentally eating or touching a mushroom that might be poisonous.

 Removing mushrooms or toadstools can also help to reduce the spread of them through your yard.
 While they won’t do any damage to your plants they can become unsightly and pop up again when it rains.